Updated December 2022

 Will it cost me anything to reclaim the site if the well is unsuccessful?

-No. If a well turns out to be a dry hole, a company will likely abandon it and must reclaim the site.
-Before a company gives up the surface lease, it must obtain a reclamation certificate from the AER.
-This reclamation certificate is issued only after the AER is satisfied that the site has been properly reclaimed.
-The landowner has the ability to file a request for regulatory appeal in regards to the issuance of a reclamation certificate.
+No. If a well is unsuccessful, it will likely be abandoned.
+The company must reclaim the site and obtain a reclamation certificate from the AER.
+This reclamation certificate is only issued after the AER is satisfied that the site has been properly reclaimed.
+The landowner may file a request for regulatory appeal regarding the issuance of a reclamation certificate.
 There are strict timelines for filing such a request.

 How do I get more involved?

-In many communities, neighbours meet with AER representatives and area oil and gas companies to resolve local issues together.
-The public is strongly encouraged to participate in these local synergy groups.
-Synergy groups are in communities all over the province, and each is structured to meet the unique needs of the community and local operators.
-There is no cookie-cutter approach.
+In many communities, neighbours meet with AER representatives and area energy resource development companies to resolve local issues together.
+You are strongly encouraged to participate in these local synergy groups.
+Synergy groups are in communities throughout Alberta, and each group is structured to meet the unique needs of the community and local operators.
 Members of such groups have found that they are stronger and better informed together than they may be as individuals.
-If you would like to join or form a synergy group, contact your nearest AER field centre, as the AER participates in nearly all the synergy groups in Alberta.
-A list of phone numbers can be found on the AER website www.aer.ca.
+If you would like to join or form a synergy group, contact your nearest AER field centre, as the AER participates in almost all the synergy groups in Alberta.
+See the Synergy Alberta’s website https://www.synergyalberta.ca for a list of synergy group phone numbers.

-Remember, you have the ability to ask questions at any point in the development process about drilling, pipeline, and production operations that affect you and your neighbours.
+Remember, you can ask questions at any time about drilling, pipeline, and production operations that affect you and your neighbours.

-Public notices of application will be posted on the AER website, and there is the ability to file a statement of concern in response to an application.
+Public notices of application will be posted on the AER website, and a statement of concern can be filed in response to an application.

 Proposed energy development